 Despite being a former diabetes nurse, when Christine was diagnosed with Type 2 diabetes she realised there was a lot to learn about living with the condition day-to-day.

 That's why when she learned diabetes education courses in her area were at risk due to funding cuts, she stepped up.

 Writing to MPs and health care leaders

-When Mark spots issues with his own diabetes care, he's writes to local decision makers, like MPs and the people in charge of his local NHS.
+When Mark spots issues with his own diabetes care, he writes to local decision makers, such as MPs and the people in charge of his local NHS.
 As a Diabetes Voice he gets regular updates on diabetes issues in his area.